zhangxin-xd/Dataset-Pruning-TDDS/README.md

 If you have any questions, please feel free to connect with me! 🤗
 ## 🙋🏻‍♀️ Citation

-If you find our code useful for your research, please cite our paper. 🤭
+If you find our codes useful for your research, please cite our paper. 🤭

 ```
 @inproceedings{zhang2024TDDS,